dms-viz/dms-viz-docs/introduction/getting-started/index.md

 ## Overview

 Using **`dms-viz`** involves two steps.
 First, using a command line tool called [`configure-dms-viz`](https://pypi.org/project/configure-dms-viz/), you specifcy some information about your dataset to generate a `.json` format specification file.
-Second, you open up the [web-based tool](https://dms-viz.github.io/) and upload your specification file to generate a visualization.
+Second, you open up the [web-based tool](https://dms-viz.github.io/) and upload your specification file to generate an interactive visualization.
 Below are some quickstart instructions to get you oriented.

 ::: tip Want to Skip Ahead?
 If you're insterested in the detailed command line API, check out the reference [here](/preparing-data/command-line-api/).
 If you've already formatted your data and you're ready to start visualizing it, check out the instructions for that [here](/visualizing-data/web-tool-api/).